thecapn32/libmpix/docs/page_how_to_debayer.md

 ![](img/bayer_filter_rgb.drawio.png)

-But the filter has to be aligned with every pixel so that it is possible to give each pixel an unique color, with a well-known pattern so that it is possible to know which color each pixel is expected to receive.
+But the filter has to be aligned with every pixel so that it is possible to give each pixel an unique color.
+And with a well-known pattern to assign each pixel is to a known color R, G or B.
 The most widespread pattern is the Bayer pattern:

 ![](img/bayer_filter_rgb_bayer.drawio.png)